-Yokohama is a residential suburb for the Tokyo Metropolitan Area, with more than 3.7 million residents, making it the largest local government in Japan in terms of population.
+Yokohama is a residential suburb of the Tokyo Metropolitan Area, with more than 3.7 million residents, making it the largest local government in Japan in terms of population.
 Its residents commute to jobs in central business districts.
-The unquestionable access to infrastructure, including well-developed transportation, underpins the city's positive score in access to basic services within our social considerations.
+The unquestionable access to infrastructure, including well-developed transportation, underpins the city's positive assessment for access to basic services under our social considerations.